Salva / Salva Drift

 Raddle the Traveler: Head to Salva.
 On the southern screen will be a scholar dressed in white named Raddle, who wants to find the way to Herlie.
 Tell him it's north.
 Now head to Mars and enter Mrs. Roof's tool shop; he's lost again.
 Tell him it's further east.
 Now cross to the port of Hilton and go one screen east; he's there again (doofus!)
 Tell him to take the return ship to Herlie.
 Take the ship yourself and enter the inn; he's in the first room in the west wing, and he'll give you the Funny Slayer.
 It's totally useless right now, but it's VERY useful in the bonus dungeon.

 You can now exit the castle and Lacour.
 Note that you can now enter a Private Action and steal stuff.
 There are some great items to be stolen if you can do so.
 Leon's mother has a precious Erlenmeyer Flask, and the little girl in the throne room has a Jack-in-the-box.
+Also stop by Linga and steal from Leon to get an Illustrated Book.
+Even if you can't steal yet, drop by and pick up a Reference Book from the co-op next to Keith's house.

 Finally, head to Hilton and go on the boat.
 You'll end up near the Hoffman Ruins.
 If you want to return to Hilton, just re-enter this spot and talk to the soldier.